We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 An Electric Milk Frother

 I use my electric milk frother every day to make myself an afternoon latte pick-me-up.
 I love that I can pour milk in and press a button and it'll heat it to the perfect temperature.
 I also enjoy making hot chocolate in it, but do recommend putting the milk in first and hot cocoa mix in second or the mix tends to jam the whisk.
 And while it's not our winner, I've used this Smeg milk frother for years and find it both stylish and functional.
-Riddley Gemperlein-Schirm, senior commerce editor
+Riddley Gemperlein-Schirm, associate editorial director, commerce

-Alternatively, A Handheld Milk Frother
+Alternatively, a Handheld Milk Frother

 The Golde whisk standing up vertically with its cap off on a marble countertop